leec651/sublime-omc/README.md

 * `delpay_start`:
 * `get_term_date`:
 * `to_ascii`:
-* `conditional`: Used to find the result of a binary operation used on two values within a record
+* `conditional`: Used to find the result of a binary operation used on two values within a record.
+Available options: eq, contains, le, not_.
 * `to_upper`:
 * `arithmetic`:
 * `replace_regex_matches`: